ThePeopleAlchemist Edit: HR, Business and pay

 Commission and holiday pay is controversial subject.

 But if your reward strategy includes commission and uses overtime payments, then it is time that you review your policies and contracts of employment in line with recent court decisions.

 In the long saga of Lock v British Gas Ltd. the Employment Appeal Tribunal (EAT) has upheld the employment tribunal’s decision in the case of Lock v British Gas.

-This is the well publicised case regarding holiday pay and commission, in which the employment tribunal ruled after the case had been referred back to it from the European Court of Justice .
+This is a well-publicized case regarding holiday pay and commission.
+The employment tribunal ruled after the case had been referred back to it from the European Court of Justice.

-The case involves Mr Lock (salesperson at British Gas) whose remuneration package included a basic salary plus commission, based on the number and type of contracts to which customers agreed.
-When he took annual leave, he would only receive basic pay, which was considerably less than his usual salary.
-Lock lodged a claim with an employment tribunal, which referred the case to the European Court of Justice (ECJ) to clarify the relationship between holiday pay and commission for workers where commission was a regular part of their pay.
+The case involves Mr Lock (salesperson at British Gas), whose remuneration package included a basic salary plus commission, based on the number and type of contracts to which customers agreed.
+However, when he took annual leave, he would only receive basic pay.
+This was considerably less than his usual salary.
+Lock lodged a claim with an employment tribunal.
+And the ET in turn referred the case to the European Court of Justice (ECJ) to clarify the relationship between holiday pay and commission for workers.
+Where the commission was a regular part of their pay.

-In a similar case, Bear Scotland v Fulton , the EAT ruled that UK law must be interpreted in a conforming way to EU law by requiring employers to take into account non-guaranteed overtime payments when calculating holiday pay and this approach should also apply to commission.
+In a similar case, Bear Scotland v Fulton, the EAT ruled that UK law must be interpreted conforming to EU law.
+E.G. requiring employers to consider non-guaranteed overtime payments when calculating holiday pay.
+This approach should also apply to the commission.

-If you regularly pay commission or bonuses intrinsically linked to job related functions and who don’t factor that in to certain holiday pay calculations need to be conscious that continuing such a practice is against the decisions being made by the tribunal and EAT in this area.
-However, it is a complicated area and if there is a further appeal, the legal position may be regarded as still uncertain, so please do seek advice she reviewing your policies or drafting contracts of employment/terms and conditions.
+If you regularly pay commission or bonuses intrinsically linked to job-related functions and who don’t factor that into specific holiday pay calculations need to be conscious that continuing such a practice is against the decisions being made by the tribunal and EAT in this area.
+However, it is a complicated area.
+If there is a further appeal, the legal position may be regarded as still uncertain.
+So please do seek advice reviewing your policies.
+Or drafting contracts of employment/terms and conditions.